Common attack targets

 • NIST SP 800-115's attack categories

-• Expanded attack categories
+• Prioritized attack categories

 NIST SP 800-115's attack categories

-Most vulnerabilities exploited by penetration testing fall into the following categories (NIST SP 800-115, 2008, pp. 5-4-5-5):
+The majority of vulnerabilities exploited by penetration testing fall into the following categories (NIST SP 800-115, 2008, pp. 5-4-5-5):

 • Misconfigurations.
 Misconfigured security settings, particularly insecure default settings, are usually easily exploitable.